avo-hq/docs.avohq.io/docs/2.0/customization.md

 ## Context

-In the `Resource` and `Action` classes you have a global `context` object to which you can attach a custom payload.
-For example you may add the `current_user`, the current request `params` or any other arbitrary data.
+In the `Resource` and `Action` classes, you have a global `context` object to which you can attach a custom payload.
+For example, you may add the `current_user`, the current request `params`, or any other arbitrary data.

 You can configure it using the `set_context` method in your initializer.
-The block you pass in will be instance evaluated in `Avo::ApplicationController` so it will have access to the `current_user` method or `Current` object.
+The block you pass in will be instance evaluated in `Avo::ApplicationController`, so it will have access to the `current_user` method or `Current` object.

 ```ruby{2-8}
 Avo.configure do |config|